 Is this planning expensive?

 That depends on the complexity of your situation.
-In most cases, the cost of planning is much less than you might think and may be less than the fees, bonds and taxes that might be due unnecessarily in the absence of good planning.
-An attorney should be willing to give you an estimate of fees in advance to help you make your decision.
+In most cases, the cost of planning is much less than you might think and maybe less than the fees, bonds, and taxes that might be due unnecessarily in the absence of good planning.
+An attorney should be willing to give you a fee estimate in advance to help you make your decision.

 Leaving a legacy